Are you looking for a Job or Staff? We are hiring. Click here to find your solution with ISM Recruitment.

 of Persons Performing Mobile Road Transport Activities) Regulations

 2012 relating to the working time of mobile road transport workers.

 You must implement a Driving for Work programme to understand, evaluate, identify and manage the risk arising from driving.
-ISM’s Driving for Work is a compliance solution that will enable your business to protect, reduce and minimise risk in your driver’s health and safety performance.
+ISM’s Driving for Work is a compliance solution enabling your business to protect, reduce and minimise risk in your driver’s health and safety performance.

-Choose the most suitable training solution, either online, on-road, combined or workshop training, to assist your business to comply with the laws and to reduce your risk.
+Choose the most suitable training solution, either online, on-road, combined or workshop training, to assist your business in complying with the laws and reduce your risk.